Jo-Wilfried Tsonga: 2015: Fourth Masters final

-After a quiet, injury-hit start to the season in which Tsonga did not play at the Australian Open, he began his 2015 campaign at Miami, where he beat Tim Smyczek in his first match, but lost out to compatriot Gael Monfils in the second round.
-He reached the third round at the next two Masters 1000 events, the Monte-Carlo Rolex Masters and the Mutua Madrid Open, losing out to Marin Cilic and Tomáš Berdych respectively.
+After a quiet, injury-hit start to the season in which Tsonga did not play at the Australian Open, he began his 2015 campaign at Miami, where he beat Tim Smyczek but lost to Gaël Monfils in the second round.
+He reached the third round at the next two Masters 1000 events, the Monte-Carlo Rolex Masters and the Mutua Madrid Open, losing out to Marin Čilić and Tomáš Berdych respectively.

 Tsonga reached his second French Open semifinal and sixth overall at Grand Slam tournaments, with wins over fourth seed Tomáš Berdych and fifth seed Kei Nishikori in the fourth round and quarterfinals respectively.
 In the semifinals, he was defeated by eighth seed and eventual champion Stan Wawrinka, in four close sets.

-Tsonga played at the 2015 Wimbledon Championships and won the first two rounds before losing out to Ivo Karlovic in the round of 32 in four sets.
+Tsonga played at the 2015 Wimbledon Championships and won the first two rounds before losing out to Ivo Karlović in the round of 32 in four sets.
 He then played for France at the Davis Cup tie against Great Britain; he lost his match against Andy Murray and France went on to lose the rubber 3–1.
 Tsonga lost to Murray again in the quarterfinals of the 2015 Rogers Cup, having previously beaten Bernard Tomic, Roberto Bautista Agut, and Borna Ćorić.

 Seeded 19th at the 2015 US Open, Tsonga beat Jarkko Nieminen, Marcel Granollers, Sergiy Stakhovsky, and Benoît Paire to reach his second US Open quarterfinal without dropping a single service game.
 He then lost to the defending champion Marin Čilić in a tightly contested five-set match.
 Tsonga came back after losing the first two sets and saved three match points in the fourth to force a decider.

 Tsonga won his twelfth singles title and third at the Moselle Open in Metz, France with a victory over compatriot Gilles Simon in a hard-fought three-set final match.
 Tsonga entered the 2015 Shanghai Rolex Masters ranked No. 15, and reached the final beating Kevin Anderson and Rafael Nadal in the quarterfinals and semifinals respectively.
 He lost the final to Novak Djokovic, but despite the loss, re-entered the world's top 10.